- Loss of Muscle

 Declining testosterone levels

-Declining testosterone levels can lead to the development of numerous symptoms such as a decrease in virility, libido and sexual activity, general sense of well-being, as well as fatigue, depression and sleep disturbances.
+Declining testosterone levels can lead to the development of numerous symptoms such as a decrease in virility, libido and sexual activity, a general sense of well-being, as well as fatigue, depression and sleep disturbances.
 In addition to problems such as sexual dysfunction or general malaise, low testosterone also translates into decreased muscle mass and strength, as well as a decrease in bone mass and an increase in abdominal fat.
-Studies show that the latter two pay a role in degenerative diseases such as osteoporosis, cardiovascular disease and diabetes.
+Studies show that the latter two play a role in degenerative diseases such as osteoporosis, cardiovascular disease, and diabetes.
 Moreover, depleted testosterone levels are being linked to the incidence of various lipid disorders and heart disease.